kiharalab/DeepMainMast/README.md

 [map_path]  is the path of the experimental cryo-EM map.<br>
 [fasta_path] is the path of the input fasta file about sequence information. <br>
 [contour] specifies the contour level as a density threshold to remove outside regions to save processing time. <br>
-[output_path] specifies the output directory of DeepMainMast modeled structure. <br>
+[output_path] specifies the output directory of DeepMainMast modeled structure.
+Final modeled structure DeepMainmast.pdb will be saved here.
+If the directory already exists, the final output will be DeepMainmast[random_digit].pdb to avoid overwritting.<br>
 [path_training_time] specifies the computational Time Limit for PATH tracing per thread, default: 600 seconds.
 Suggested time: [total_num_residues]. <br>
 [fragment_assembling_time] specifies the computational Time Limit for Fragment assembly, default: 600 seconds.
 Suggested time: [total_num_residues]. <br>
 [num_cpu] Number of CPUs used for structure modeling processes.
 Minimum: 8.
-The more is better to accelerate the process.
+The more is better to accelerate the process.<br>
 [ROSETTA_PROGRAM_PATH] specifies the rosetta program path, please make sure it is the directory that includes "main" directory after rosetta installment.
 It is optional, if you do not use this parameter, then DeepMainMast will only build Calpha only structures.
 It is required if you want to build full-atom protein structure.<br>
 <b> Please include -H in command line if you have any two or more chains are identical. </b> That is important of correct chain assignment for identical chains.
+<br> You can also add ```-F``` argument to accelerate the backbone tracing and sequence assignment steps, but may reduce the quality of final structure.

 </details>